 How long does it take Tagamet to work?

-The exact amount of time it takes this medication to work will vary between each individual.
+The exact amount of time it takes this medication to work will vary for each individual.
 Generally, the medication has an onset of effects after the first 30 minutes of administration, with peak levels occurring after 1-3 hours.
 However, it may take a few weeks before you feel an overall improvement.

 How often can you take Tagamet?